huggingface/blog/boost-wav2vec2-with-n-gram.md

 system almost solely bases its prediction on the acoustic input it was given and not really on the language modeling context of previous and successive predicted letters ${}^1$.
-If on the other hand, we add a language modeling, we can be fairly sure that the speech recognition system will heavily reduce spelling errors since a well-trained *n-gram* model will surely not predict a word that has spelling errors.
+If on the other hand, we add a language model, we can be fairly sure that the speech recognition system will heavily reduce spelling errors since a well-trained *n-gram* model will surely not predict a word that has spelling errors.
 But the word *rose* is a valid English word and therefore the 4-gram will